-+ The Foundation is committed to promoting a collaborative effort between centers, researchers, and clinicians at geographically distinct sites through an internet based research infrastructure, forming a consortium “center without walls”.
++ The Foundation is committed to promoting a collaborative effort between Centers, Researchers, and Clinicians at geographically distinct sites through an internet-based research infrastructure, forming a consortium “Center Without Walls”.

-+ The research and education fills vital unmet needs by providing educational, wellness, and supportive activities that are crucial to help patients, caregivers and family members cope with the challenges that are encountered from diagnosis through the long-term treatment for neuro diseases.
++ The research and education fills vital unmet needs by providing educational, wellness, and supportive activities that are crucial to help patients, caregivers and family members cope with the challenges that are encountered from diagnosis through the long-term treatment for neurological diseases.

 + The center is amongst the three Parkinson’s research center in Florida and the largest one in genetics testing for the LRRK2 along with the Michael J. Fox Foundation.

-+ We support projectSUNSHINE, one of the largest collections of epidemiological information on Parkinson’s disease in the elderly world.
++ We support projectSUNSHINE, one of the largest collections of epidemiological information on Parkinson’s disease in the elderly world

 + The Michael J. Fox Foundation for Parkinson’s Research partners with us to present educational research and awareness about the disease.
-Including collaboration with pharmaceutical companies to speed development of novel treatment and the genetics revolution in Parkinson’s and neuro diseases.
+Including collaboration with pharmaceutical companies to speed development of novel treatment and the genetics revolution in Parkinson’s and neurological diseases.